 You can find out more about the approach that Bloor takes towards sustainability here: www.bloorhomes.com/buying-guide/sustainability

-The vast majority of existing landscape features such as hedgerows and trees will be retained, with removals being minimised to that required to allow for highway and drainage infrastructure.
+The vast majority of existing landscape features such as hedgerows and trees will be retained.
 This, alongside the creation and management of new landscape planting, trees and SuDS features will provide new habitats and enhance the quality of the existing habitats - improving the biodiversity value of the site.

 We are conscious of the ever-increasing importance of that ensuring development is sustainable, protecting and enhancing natural habitats and green infrastructure as much as possible whilst delivering much needed homes for people and families.